alexfalkowski/nonnative/README.md

 Configure nonnative with the following:

-- Process that you want to start.
+- Process/Server that you want to start.
 - A timeout value.
 - Port to verify.
+- The class for servers.
-- The file you want STDOUT to be logged to.
+- The file you want STDOUT to be logged to for processes.
-- The strategy (Startup will start the process once and before will hook into cucumbers Before and After).
+- The strategy (Startup will start the process once and before will hook into cucumbers Before and After) for processes.

 ### Ruby